“He who is not a socialist at twenty has no heart, but he who is not a conservative after thirty has no head.”

 If you’re looking for a book that is unique and creative and bold and delightfully odd, Hazony’s is a stick of dynamite for the conservative imagination all the way to the turning of the last page.

-• Eliminate skyscrapers, abstract modern sculptures, and brutalist architecture, replacing them with gothic, neoclassical, and romanesque styles; buildings and monuments that inspire beauty and the pursuit of meaning.
-Destroy art and sculpture that promote ugliness, degeneracy, and relativism.
+Eliminate skyscrapers, abstract modern sculptures, and brutalist architecture.
+Replace these with gothic, neoclassical, and romanesque styles; buildings and monuments that inspire beauty and the pursuit of meaning.
+Destroy art that promotes ugliness, degeneracy, and relativism.

-• Resurrect social gathering spaces—the pub, the coffeeshop, the church, the theater, the 24-hour diner—by instituting a community-wide time block where internet is unavailable; a “wifi blackout” of a few or several hours per day.
+Resurrect social gathering spaces—the pub, the coffeeshop, the church, the theater, the 24-hour diner—by instituting a time block where internet is unavailable; a “wifi blackout” of a few hours per day.

-• Workdays no longer than six hours four days a week + a living wage.
-Leisure and family time should be prioritized over profit.
+Workdays no longer than six hours four days a week + a living wage.
+Leisure and family time should be prioritized over profit from the lowest rungs of society to the highest.

-• All businesses should be closed and there should be no entertainment events on Saturdays and Sundays, so Jews and Christians may observe them as their respective sabbaths (and even those who are not religious may enjoy that time for rest, quiet, meditation, and “slowing down”).
+All businesses should be closed and no entertainment events should be held on Saturdays and Sundays, so Jews and Christians may observe them as their respective sabbaths (and even those who are not religious may enjoy that time for rest, meditation, and “slowing down”).

-• Reintroduce society to the concept of sacred realms; wherein marriage, family, childhood innocence, and the private ownership of land belong, and against which no outsider dare intrude under penalty of death.
+Reintroduce society to the concept of sacred realms; wherein marriage, family, childhood innocence, and the private ownership of land belong, and against which no outsider dare intrude.

 Not a small number of folks would consider this level of fantasizing irresponsible, immature, even infantile.
 Because admittedly my conservatism is one that doesn’t give a rat’s ass about the Senate, or the House, or whatever eye-gougingly boring, wonkish, nerdy policy debate is being conducted on increasingly-irrelevent cable channels by “contributors” who likewise don’t give a rat’s ass about me or you.